NoamZeise/pages/_posts/2023-02-05-BunnyPatch.md

 I added many new features to my Rust game library since I had last used it for a jam, now it hides all of the details of SDL.
 Controls are also much easier to add, and a lot of unrelated systems that were previously connected have been more seperated (ie render, input, camera, map, etc...).

-The Board is implimented as an array of Boxed objects that impliment the 'Tile' trait.
+The Board is implemented as an array of Boxed objects that impliment the 'Tile' trait.
 This trait defines the behavior of a tile type, what it looks like, how it affects other tiles, and how other tiles affect it.
 Here is the trait

 ```Rust